Configuration

 SXL Option

-Equipment that doesn’t yet have a standardized SXL cannot be fully validated using the RSMP validator, because there are no tests for these types yet, and because there is no JSON Schema to validate the command and statuses for such types of equipment.
+Equipment that doesn’t yet have a standardized SXL cannot be fully validated using the RSMP validator, because there are no tests for these types yet, and because there is no JSON Schema to validate the commands and statuses for such types of equipment.

-However, you can still use the RSMP Validator to validate the core part of the communication, including connecting, Aggregated Status and Watchdog messages.
-Use ‘core’ as the sxl type in the configuration and then running only the tests in the folder spec/site/core/
+However, you can still use the RSMP Validator to validate the core part of the communication, including connecting, ComponentList, Aggregated Status and Watchdog messages.
+Use an empty sxls: {} hash and run only the tests in the folder test/site/core/.

 Components Option